 Maria Nazarova-Doyle, Head of Pension Investments

-In addition to the worries and disruption that the coronavirus has brought to us all, it’s also had a dramatic effect on investment markets, as shares and bonds across the world have declined sharply since late February.
-Read on to find out how this might affect your investment if you are invested in Scottish Widows Pension Investment Approaches (PIAs).
+In addition to the worries and disruption that the coronavirus has brought to us all, it also had a dramatic effect on investment markets, as shares and bonds across the world declined sharply in March of 2020.
+Markets have since largely recovered, but it was a reminder that volatility in investment markets can seem sudden and even distressing.

 If you are a saver in the Scottish Widows PIAs through your workplace pension, your policy will likely be invested in funds that hold shares and bonds.
 The same types of investments are used in all the Pension Investment Approaches, but in different proportions at different times.

-Because of the current market conditions, the current value of your policy will have gone down during this time of recent market turbulence.
+At any given time, the current value of your policy can go up or down during times of market turbulence.
 We know this is worrying.
 But it’s important to know that the impact on your policy will be different, depending on where you are in your retirement journey.
 Those further away from retirement will have more of their investments in shares, and those closer to retirement will have a higher percentage in bonds.

 Let’s look at the impact on the 3 stages of pension saving.